AstarNetwork/builders-program/README.md

 > There is no hardcap per se so you can request for any amount you want but please be reasonable and don't expect us to agree to a 1m USD proposal for minimal changes.

+### Can I apply privately?

+> Yes.
+Please contact us on Telegram or Discord on how to proceed.
+> You can also send an email to maarten@stake.co.jp

 ## Credits
 - Banner - [LONG_DUONG](https://forum.plasmnet.io/t/vote-on-your-favourite-banner/1181/7)
 - Builders design - [Simon](https://github.com/STYJ)